MikolajSzawerda/music-sae/docs/wimu2025l_final.md

 **Yue**

 During SAE training for the YuE model, we also observed that a lower expansion factor (EF) increases the SAE variance.
-In contrast to MusicGen, enabling activation normalization in slightly increases the SAE variance.
+Enabling activation normalization slightly increases the SAE variance.

 ![alt text](figures/yue_training.png)